 The development of Indo-European languages is a handy example.
 The earliest accessible testimonies show that these languages coded the grammatical relations only morphologically (mainly by case and agreement inflection), with hardly any sharp word order restrictions.
 In theoretical terms, they were T3 languages (Haider 2022b).
-None of these ancient languages was an SVO language, although SVO is the default in Generative Grammar.
 Within three millennia, a subset has developed a strict structurally coding system (SVO), namely the continental Scandinavian languages with no nominal case and no finiteness agreement.
 The Romance family developed into SVO languages, too, but preserved verbal agreement morphology to a certain extent (see Italian).
 A sizeable number of languages did not change much in their makeup.
-They are still free-word-order languages (i.e. T3) and most of them have a morphological case and agreement system, such as the Slavonic languages (except Bulgarian and Macedonian).
-What this indicates is that some systems have changed more than others, and that each system is sufficiently stable to be transmitted from generation to generation.
+They are still freeword-order languages (i.e. T3) and most of them have a morphological case and agreement system, such as the Slavonic languages (except Bulgarian and Macedonian).
+What this indicates is that some systems have change more than others, and that each system is sufficiently stable to be transmitted from generation to generation.
 Each of these grammar types represents a peak in the adaptive landscape of grammars.
 Some of the peaks will get higher, some lower in the course of time.
 [S[VO]] will be the steadily growing peak, as agued in Haider (2022b).
-[S[VO]] languages are outcomes of grammar change and not the starting point.